costajob/app-servers/README.md

 While preserving Erlang key-features, Elixir is strongly influenced by Ruby syntax and supports compile-time metaprogramming with macros and polymorphism.

 ### Java
-[Java](https://www.java.com/en/) 9.0.4 is installed by official OSX package.
+[Java](https://www.java.com/en/) JDK 10.0.1 is installed by official OSX package.
 Java is the most used programming language worldwide, thanks to its JVM that kept the promise "write once, run anywhere".
 Java is a strongly-typed, compiled, object oriented language and was a pioneer taking parallelism as first-class via multi-threading.